 This is the first motherboard on the list which supports CrossfireX as well SLI.
 You can combine two Nvidia or two AMD graphics card to increase the overall performance in games.
-Using a fx 9590 and two graphics cards like Amd Rx 480 will definitely give you some serious performance at 1440p as well as 4K.
-But As Zen cpu’s are coming soon, I don’t recommend this one to enthusiasts as it will limit the possibilities of upgrade.
+Using a fx 9590 and two graphics cards like AMD Rx 480 will definitely give you some serious performance at 1440p as well as 4K.
+But As Ryzen CPU’s are already launched soon, I don’t recommend this one to enthusiasts as it will limit the possibilities of an upgrade.

 Other than these features, the motherboard doesn’t have any additional features like on board power or reset buttons, Overclocking or bios switch.
 But at the price of less than $100, a 990FX chipset is hard to fine.

-But by paying a little more price than those of 970 chipset boards, you will be able to use a high end processors like fx 9590 and have tons of USB and Sata ports.
+But by paying a little more price than those of 970 chipset boards, you will be able to use high-end processors like fx 9590 and have several USB and Sata ports.

 - Storage Interface:6 x SATA 6Gb/s connectors, Support for SATA RAID 0, RAID 1, RAID 5,RAID 10 and JBOD, 2 x eSATA 6Gb/s Support for RAID 0 and RAID 1